 The Master of Science in Security and Intelligence Studies (MSSIS) degree program provides the knowledge and skills professionals need to excel in intelligence analysis, operations, military-political studies, law enforcement, corporate security and cyber-intelligence and security.
 The program combines science and high technology with advanced intelligence and security courses.

-The Master of Science in Security and Intelligence Studies is housed in the College of Security and Intelligence.
+The Security and Intelligence Studies master's program is housed in the Department of Global Security and Intelligence Studies within the College of Security and Intelligence.

 The degree program provides graduate students and security and intelligence professionals with an opportunity to explore both theoretical and practical knowledge across the disciplines that compose the field that security and intelligence studies has become.

 The Security and Intelligence Studies master's degree will enhance the career prospects both for entry-level professionals and mid-level leaders, managers, operators and analysts.

 For many professionals currently working in the security and intelligence communities, the master’s degree will be seen as one qualification for promotion in the middle and even upper levels of management or military command.

 Take a closer look at both master's degrees offered in the College of Security and Intelligence by viewing Embry-Riddle's Launch Magazine for its Graduate Programs.